Complex oscillations in the delayed Fitzhugh-Nagumo equation: Complex dynamics of the delayed FitzHugh-Nagumo system

 \subsection{Relaxation and Mixed Mode Oscillations}

 For $\tau$ slightly larger than $1/J$, we have observed that the fast system shows a subcritical Hopf bifurcation, associated with a family of limit cycles undergoing a saddle-homoclinic bifurcation, and no stable cycle is present in the fast system (as long as we are below the value corresponding to the fold of limit cycles).
 We display in Figure~\ref{fig:MMOPhase} the typical bifurcation diagram of the fast system in that regime as a function of $y$.
-But for $\eps>0$ small enough, $y$ is no more a parameter but varies depending on the value of $x$.
-Trajectories therefore virtually travel across the bifurcation diagram of the fast system.
+For $\eps>0$ small enough, $y$ varies slowly in time and the trajectories of the full system can be understood as slow {motions along} the bifurcation diagram of the fast system.

 In that regime, depending on $a$, the system either shows fixed-point behaviors (for $a$ within the yellow region of Figure~\ref{fig:MMOPhase}) or MMOs (for $a$ within the pink region of Figure~\ref{fig:MMOPhase}).